fledge-iot/fledge/docs/91_version_history.rst

        - Added support for Raspbian Buster
        - Additional, optional flow control has been added to the south service to prevent it from overwhelming the storage service.
 This is enabled via the throttling option in the south service advanced configuration.
-       - The system log was becoming flooded with messages from the plugin disco very utility.
+       - The system log was becoming flooded with messages from the plugin discovery utility.
 This utility now logs at the correct level and only logs errors and warning by default.
        - The mechanism for including JSON configuration in C++ plugins has been improved and the macros for the inline coding moved to a standard location to prevent duplication.
        - An option has been added that allows the system to be updated to the latest version of the system packages prior to installing a new plugin or component.
        - A new feature has been added that allows the logs of plugin or other package installation to be retrieved.
        - Installation logs for package installations are now retained and available via the REST API.
        - A  mechanism has been added that allows plugins to be marked as deprecated prior to the removal of these plugins in future releases.
 Running a deprecated plugin will result in a warning being logged, but otherwise the plugin will operate as normal.
-       - The configuration options regarding notification evaluation of single items and windows has been improved tome it less confusing to end users.
-       - The OverMax and UnderMin notification rules have been combined into a single threshold rule plugin.
        - The FogLAMP Rest API has been updated to add a new entry point that will cause a plugin to be updated from the package repository.
        - An additional API has been added to fetch the set of installed services within a FogLAMP installation.
        - An API has been added that allows the caller to retrieve the list of plugins that are available in the FogLAMP package repository.
        - An API has been added to allow installation of plugins from the FogLAMP RPM repository.
        - The /foglamp/plugins REST API has been extended to allow plugins to be installed from an APT repository.
        - Addition of support for hybrid plugins.
 A hybrid plugin is a JSON file that defines another plugin to load along with some default configuration for that plugin.
 This gives a means to create a new plugin by customising the configuration of an existing plugin.
 An example might be a plugin for a specific modbus device type that uses the generic modbus plugin and a predefined modbus map.
-       - The notification service has been improved to allow the re-trigger time of a notification to be defined by the user on a per notification basis.\n\n
+       - The notification service has been improved to allow the re-trigger time of a notification to be defined by the user on a per notification basis.
        - A new environment variable, FOGLAMP_PLUGIN_PATH has been added to allow plugins to be stored in multiple locations or locations outside of the usual FogLAMP installation directory.
        - Added support for FOGLAMP_PLUGIN_PATH environment variable, that would be used for searching additional directory paths for plugins/filters to use with FogLamp.
        - FogLAMP packages for the Google Coral Edge TPU development board have been made available.